PauladO/2048/README.md

 # 2048 Game

-A simpe game to refresh my react skills.
+A simpe game to refresh my JavaScript/React skills.
+Still needs a refactor.

 ----